Agustyn97/Agustyn97/README.md

 ### Hi there 👋
-### Hi word, I'm Agustin Zarandon, this is my portfolio where you will find all my work.
+### Hello word, I'm Agustin Zarandon, this is my portfolio where you will find all my work.
 ### Thank you for reading

 <!--